iKenndac/Blog/source/_posts/2013-08-11-hacking-agile-style.markdown

 I actually like Agile in this setting a *lot* more than I do at work.
 I get to reap the benefits of organising my work without the tedium of the bureaucracy that you encounter in multiple-person teams of people you're contractually obliged to be nice to.
 This really shows in my output — the app I've made is really going in the direction a real product might, and if I decide I'd like to put this on the App Store I can just pick it up and keep going without having to go back and fill in all the shortcuts I would've made in a typical side project.

 Most importantly, though: I had a *lot* of fun doing this — in fact, more than I normally do when working on side projects in a concentrated manner like this.
 Having mockups to work from and a visualisation of your progress made this project an absolute blast for me.

-[^1]: The protocol is PTP over IP.
-PTP is a documented standard, and the "over IP" part is pretty standard too, so I hesitate to say I reverse-engineered the protocol.
-However, the proprietary extensions added by Canon are largely undocumented, and this is where I've added new knowledge to this area.